#88 | David Werner receives honorary doctor degree in Mexico: Festivities spark reunion of long-lost friends and exciting new connections

 #44 | Shouting Down The World Bank: High Points and Shortcomings of the First International People's Health Assembly, 2000

 This newsletter looks at the struggles of disadvantaged people in Ecuador.
-The first article gives an account of a groundbreaking Regional Forum in Cuenca, in preparation for the People’s Health Assembly, scheduled for December, 2000 in Bangladesh.
-At this Forum over 40 groups from diverse ethnic groups and habitats gave testimony to how the health of both people and the environment is being compromised by high level policies in the global marketplace that put corporate profits before basic needs.
+The first article gives an account of a groundbreaking Regional Forum in Cuenca, where over 40 groups from diverse ethnic groups and habitats gave testimony to how the health of both people and the environment is being compromised by high level policies in the global marketplace that put corporate profits before basic needs.
+The second main article—in the form of a photo documentary—portrays innovative activities in a Regional Training Course for Community Based Rehabilitation (CBR) in Quito during September, 2000.

 #42 | Seeing the Forest for the Trees: Constructive Thoughts on the Deluge of Development Workers, Change Agents, Ecologists, and Evangelists in Oaxaca, Mexico; and Updates on PROJIMO and the People's Health Assembly